Bouke/docx-mailmerge/README.rst

 The {NEXT} fields are supported (0.6.3).

-You can also use the merge fields inside other fields, for example to insert pictures in the docx {INCLUDEPICTURE} or for conditional texts {IF}
+You can also use the merge fields inside other fields, for example to insert pictures in the docx {INCLUDEPICTURE} or for conditional texts {IF}.
+Microsoft Word is needed to update the values of those fields.
 ::

     { INCLUDEPICTURE "{ MERGEFIELD path }/{ MERGEFIELD image }" }